 Pacific Crest Trail Backpacking Expedition

-All adult survivors 18 and older are invited to join TAPS on the Pacific Crest Trail Backpacking Expedition as we find new purpose, gain radical perspective and remember what it feels like to live with determination.
+All adult survivors 18 and older whose loss occurred more than one year ago are invited to join TAPS on the Pacific Crest Trail Backpacking Expedition as we find new purpose, gain radical perspective and remember what it feels like to live with determination.

 TAPS Expeditions are outdoor skills-based events that require dedication, preparation and a real sense of adventure.